top of page

 About GLP-1 Therapy

-GLP-1–based medications can be effective tools when appropriately selected and monitored.
+GLP-1–based medications may serve as effective tools when appropriately selected and clinically monitored.

-In this model, they are not used as stand-alone solutions but as part of a comprehensive metabolic plan that includes muscle preservation, insulin stabilization, and long-term strategy.
+In this model, they are not used as stand-alone solutions, but as components of a comprehensive metabolic plan that prioritizes:

 Sustainable metabolic health requires more than appetite suppression.